15+ min read

 Throughout earnings season, all eyes are on the latest company announcements that will move the market.
-But IR professionals know there’s a lot more going on behind the scenes to make sure their company’s earnings day goes off without a hitch.
+But IR professionals know there’s much more going on behind the scenes to make sure their company’s earnings day goes off without a hitch.

-One of the most important elements of earnings day reporting is preparing the release, or official announcement.
-The earnings release, at a high level, allows IR teams to share their company’s earnings story with the world.
-It also allows IR teams to set the stage and introduce a narrative for the earnings call to follow.
+One of the essential elements of earnings day reporting is preparing the release or official announcement.
+At a high level, the earnings release allows IR teams to share their company’s earnings story with the world.
+It also enables IR teams to set the stage and introduce a narrative for the earnings call.

 Like all elements of earnings season preparation, research plays a vital role in ensuring your announcement is communicated with a sense of consistency, relevancy, and transparency to the public, investors, and the press.
-The earnings release is a chance for IR teams to distill and complement the lengthy, often complex quantitative legalese of the 10Q and regulatory reporting data with qualitative insights to drive company narrative and maintain control of messaging.
+The earnings release is a chance for IR teams to distill and complement the lengthy, often complex quantitative legalese of the 10Q and regulatory reporting data with qualitative insights to drive company narrative and maintain messaging control.

 Here are some of our research tips for putting together a release that stands out from the crowd:

-Along with financial results, IR teams might highlight other company news that may not otherwise have warranted a standalone release.
+IR teams might highlight other company news that may not otherwise have warranted a standalone release along with financial results.
 This could be a change in leadership, product announcement, or outlook on industry trends.
-Regardless, it’s important to make sure you’re capturing already short attention spans with the right information early on.
+Regardless, it’s essential to capture already short attention spans with the correct information early on.

-“A good earnings news release is informing existing investors and potential investors on how the company is performing,” Connie Hubbell, CEO, Hubbell Group, said.
+“A good earnings news release informs existing investors and potential investors on how the company is performing,” Connie Hubbell, CEO, Hubbell Group, said.
 “Get straight to the point, and don’t bury the lead.”

-Optimizing for mobile readability, and using charts or graphics can also make release data more accessible.
-With smart search tools like AlphaSense, analysts, journalists, and internal teams can quickly export tables to add to their own reports, making data collection easier for all parties.
+Optimizing for mobile readability and charts or graphics can also make release data more accessible.
+With intelligent search tools like AlphaSense, analysts, journalists, and internal teams can quickly export tables to add to their reports, making data collection easier for all parties.

-“I’d strongly recommend having processes in place for checking all data and information included in the earnings release,” Riley Adams, CPA and financial blogger, said.
-“No matter how trivial or small, there should be a rigorous backup process which includes any and all information being disclosed in an earnings release.
-Making a material omission (by accident or fraud) is never good practice.”
+“I’d strongly recommend having processes to check all data and information included in the earnings release,” Riley Adams, CPA, and financial blogger, said.
+“No matter how trivial or small, there should be a rigorous backup process that includes any information disclosed in an earnings release.
+Making a material omission (by accident or fraud) is never a good practice.”